 Examples of reportable SAEs are given at the bottom of this FAQ.

-If you are unsure about whether or not to report an SAE, please contact the HTA for further guidance.
+If you are unsure whether an adverse event constitutes an SAE and requires reporting to the HTA, please contact the HTA for further guidance.

 Events which are commonly referred to as ‘near misses' should be reported as SAEs if any of the above criteria are met.